-The majority of the plots of the subgames in Kirby Super Star could be described as "X is causing trouble, go stop them."
-Which is only slightly better than the plot for The Great Cave Offensive, which has a plot that can be summed up as "Kirby fell down a hole, might as well look for treasure while you're down there, amirite?"
+The majority of the plots of the subgames in Kirby Super Star are Monster of the Week.
+However The Great Cave Offensive has a plot that can best be summed up as "Kirby fell down a hole, might as well look for treasure on the way out, amirite?"

-The first Kirby game is definitely an example: "King Dedede has stolen all the food in Dream Land, beat him up and get it back!".
-Latter Kirby games at least tend to have a Plot Twist of some sort even if they do boil down to MonsteroftheWeek plots.
+The first Kirby game is: "King Dedede has stolen all the food in Dream Land, beat him up and get it back!".
+Latter Kirby games move away from this and tend to have a Plot Twist of some sort even if they boil down to MonsteroftheWeek plots.

 It's really a let down for Sins of a Solar Empire that in interviews the developers talk about how the three factions come to fight against each other, and that none of them are actually evil, and there are reasons for it.
 But in the game, the story are just background and use as justification for technology/look of the ships, but no campaign.
 Fortunately, the developers promised a full campaign some time in the future.